AbsalomGuardian/absalomguardian.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+Based on Jon Barron's public academic website: https://jonbarron.info/.
+Cloned and rewritten by Absalom Ranelletti to be my portfolio site.

+Absalom Ranelletti September 2025